Hitham2496/Hitham2496.github.io/_pages/publications.md

 Shown below are my upcoming research publications for work undertaken during my time as a Ph.D. candidate researcher at the IPPP, Durham University.

-The work is currently ongoing and thus the publication dates are approximate - reflecting our expectation of when they will be published.
+Where work is currently ongoing the publication dates provided are approximate - reflecting our expectation of when they will be published.

 <!-- _pages/publications.md -->